duartegroup/metallicious/docs/source/examples.rst

   :align: center
   :alt: Here should be shown how template is truncated

+|

-result in templates which might match the metal site.
+Result in templates which might match the metal site.
 They can be used by specifying truncation_scheme in the supramolecular_structure class:

 .. code-block:: python